-For the purposes of the Data Protection Act 1998, Abivue Limited (‘we’ or ‘us’) is the ‘data controller’ (i.e. the company who is responsible for, and controls the processing of, your personal data).
+As prescribed by the Data Protection Act 1998, Abivue Limited (‘we’ or ‘us’) is the ‘data controller’ (i.e. the company that is responsible for, and controls the processing of, your personal data).

 Use and storage of your personal information

-From time to time, you may be asked to submit personal information about yourself (e.g. name and email address) in order to receive or use services on our website.
-Such services may include newsletters, brochures, email enquiries and customer feedback.
+From time to time, you may be asked to submit personal information about yourself (e.g. name and email address) to receive or use services on our website.
+Such services may include newsletters, brochures, email enquiries, and customer feedback.

 We will not disclose your personal data to anyone outside Abivue Limited unless we are obliged or permitted by law.

 We may monitor your usage of this website and its facilities.
 This may include monitoring how many times you visit and which pages you go to.
 This information helps us to build a profile of our users and improve our services.

 We may monitor and record communications with you (such as telephone conversations and emails) for the purpose of quality assurance, training, and compliance.

 We will hold your personal information on our systems for as long as you use the service you have requested and remove it in the event that the purpose has been met.

 Marketing and opting out